 THE EXALTATION OF PRAYER This exhibit includes the work of more than 20 artists, and is composed primarily of paintings, etchings, photographs, and lithographs.
 The 30 images are of Jews, both men and women, at prayer or at study, contemplating the words of Torah.
 The work is from the permanent collection of Hebrew Union College Museum.

 ISRAEL: A LIGHT ON THE LAND This exhibit includes views of Israel by important artists working over the past half century.
 Works by Chanan Getraide and Avner Moriah, among others, ignite our passion for the Land.
-This installation includes PROMISED LAND: CHANAN GETRAIDE Series of eighteen large scale impressionistic photographs of Israel’s landscape vistas by the noted Israeli poet /photographer.
-Getraide captures the essence of Israel and the promise of the land itself.
+This array of works includes "Promised Land," a series of eighteen large scale impressionistic photographs of Israel’s landscape vistas by the noted Israeli poet/photographer Chanan Getraide.

 THE SEXUALITY SPECTRUM A groundbreaking exploration of sexual orientation through the creativity of over fifty international contemporary artists exploring a broad range of subjects, including the evolving social and religious attitudes toward sexuality; issues of alienation, marginalization, and inclusion; the impact on the family, child-rearing, and life stages; violence and persecution; AIDS/HIV; and the influence of the LGBTQI community on the Jewish and larger world.